Making knowledge stick

 - Develop strategies to ensure that learning is stored in students' long-term memory

-- Improve your students' knowledge retention and exam performance
+- Improve your students' knowledge retention and ability to learn

 Read time: 10 minutes